 Getting rejected from a job application doesn't feel good.
 But not hearing back after inquiring about your rejection certainly feels worse.
-That's what happened to one FGBer, Catherine Menick, who has reached out to the FGB Community for advice.
+That's what happened to one FGBer, Catherine Menick, who has reached out to the FGB Community

 "I reached out to the manager on LinkedIn and sent a message saying I'd just seen the post, would love to connect, and that I knew it was due soon but appreciated a challenge," she writes.
 "I got a blanket rejection email at 9:42 p.m. the following Friday night.
 I want to ask for feedback re: my application, but every single time I have previously, the person who communicated the rejection either said no or never replied."

 She asks other FGBers with hiring experience if they could help explain to her why no one is giving her feedback, so that she avoids making the people to whom she's reaching out uncomfortable.
 Here's what they had to say:

 Sometimes, hiring managers are trained not to respond to such inquiries.

 "As a hiring manager, I have strict guidelines from HR to not engage candidates on social platforms like LinkedIn," writes Mandy Kiernan.
 "Even if someone reaches out directly to me, I have to let HR follow through with the standard process, unless I know them personally (in which case there is a separate process for that).
 The rejection emails we send are standard templates but do fall into categories such as not enough experience, overqualified, skills not relevant for job description etc., so the candidate is provided with a little more information.
 I provide HR with that feedback and they then send the response to the candidate."

 Plus, as Deborah Frincke put it: "Everyone loves to sue these days."

 Some hiring managers don't want to face harassment.